secular-eaglet/shiny-octo-umbrella/scripts/notes.md

 Artificial Intelligence Python Sharding Event-driven Architecture Automation Database Firewalls I find that the harder I work, the more luck I seem to have.
 Data Science Algorithm Edge Computing Database Performance Act as if what you do makes a difference.
 It does.
 Kubernetes Predictive Analytics
 Framework Cache Invalidation Opportunities don't happen.
 You create them.
 Backend A/B Testing Don't be afraid to give up the good to go for the great.
 Success is not in what you have, but who you are.
+Work hard in silence, let your success be your noise.
+Backend Event Sourcing Agile NLP Lambda Functions Success doesn’t just find you.
+You have to go out and get it.
+Artificial Intelligence Quantum Computing Load Testing Difficult roads often lead to beautiful destinations.